 NHL Hockey: Saturday, January 16, 2021 at 7:00 pm (Rogers Place)

-The Montreal Canadiens and the Edmonton Oilers meet in NHL action from Rogers Place on Saturday night.
+The Montreal Canadiens and Edmonton Oilers meet Saturday in NHL action at the Rogers Place.

 The Montreal Canadiens look for a win after losing their opener to the Maple Leafs.
 The Montreal Canadiens are averaging four goals per game and are scoring on 66.7 percent of their power play opportunities.
 Josh Anderson leads Montreal with two goals, Jonathan Drouin has three assists and Nick Suzuki has six shots on goal.
 Defensively, the Montreal Canadiens are allowing five goals per game and are killing 50 percent of their opponents power plays.
 Carey Price has given up five goals on 34 shots faced.

 The Edmonton Oilers look for another win to get a game above a .500 record.
 The Edmonton Oilers are averaging four goals per game and are scoring on 25 percent of their power play opportunities.
 Connor McDavid leads Edmonton with three goals, Leon Draisaitl has five assists and Ryan Nugent-Hopkins has 10 shots on goal.
 Defensively, the Edmonton Oilers are allowing 3.5 goals per game and are killing 100 percent of their opponents power plays.
 Mikko Koskinen has allowed seven goals on 75 shots faced.